jessegrabowski/gEconpy/README.md

-# gEcon.py
+# gEconpy
 A collection of tools for working with DSGE models in python, inspired by the fantastic R package gEcon, http://gecon.r-forge.r-project.org/.

-Like gEcon, gEcon.py solves first order conditions automatically, helping the researcher avoid math errors while facilitating rapid prototyping of models.
+Like gEcon, gEconpy solves first order conditions automatically, helping the researcher avoid math errors while facilitating rapid prototyping of models.
 By working in the optimization problem space rather than the FoC space, modifications to the model are much simpler.
 Adding an additional term to the utility function, for example, requires modifying only 2-3 lines of code, whereas in FoC space it may require re-solving the entire model by hand.

-gEcon.py uses the GCN file originally created for the gEcon package. gEcon GCN files are fully compatable with gEcon.py, and includes all the great features of GCN files, including:
+gEconpy uses the GCN file originally created for the gEcon package. gEcon GCN files are fully compatable with gEconpy, and includes all the great features of GCN files, including:
 * Automatically solve first order conditions
 * Users can include steady-state values in equations without explictly solving for them by hand first!
 * Users can declare "calibrated parameters", requesting a parameter value be found to induce a specific steady-state relationship

-gEcon.py is still in an unfinished alpha state, but I encourage anyone interested in DSGE modeling to give it a try and and report any bugs you might find.
+gEconpy is still in an unfinished alpha state, but I encourage anyone interested in DSGE modeling to give it a try and and report any bugs you might find.

 ## To Do List:
-1. Bayesian and ML Estimation
+~~1.
+Bayesian and ML Estimation~~
 2. Local identification tests
 3. Improve symbolic simplification routines
 4. Re-write entire back-end using Aesara, integrate with PyMC and allow NUTS sampling